-Usually, the half marathon starts at 8.30am and the marathon and the relay race one our later.
+Usually, the half marathon starts at 8.25am and the marathon and the relay race at 9.30am.

 Seen from the air, Hamburg seems to be as flat as a pancake, but the marathon route is not one of the flattest and fastest in our Race Guide.
 There are no significant climbs or hills to mention but the course profile is rarely completely flat.

 However, the crowd support is very good and the route is scenic as it takes in many of Hamburg's best sights, such as the famous Reeperbahn red-light district, the gigantic port, the Binnenalster and Außenalster lakes, and some exclusive residential areas.

 Map of the venue: